 Our program has transitioned from a Bachelor of Science in Athletic Training, to a Master of Science in Athletic Training, due to a decision by the Strategic Alliance for Athletic Training.
 Read more about this transition…

 This option is for students with a Bachelor’s degree who are interested in pursuing a Master of Science in Athletic Training (MSAT).

 The application period for the inaugural fall 2021 cohort will be available late fall 2020 through spring 2021.
 The athletic training program begins in August.

 This option is for students who are pursuing a Bachelor of Science (BS) in Exercise Science with a concentration in pre-athletic training at Wilmington College, who are interested in continuing on to pursue a Master of Science in Athletic Training (MSAT).

-Athletic Training at Wilmington gets you ready for any training room.
+Our program prepares you for any training room.
 That’s because our students learn not only by going to class, but by rolling tape and doing clinical rehab work as early as freshman year.

 When it comes to networking and job placement, our students have a unique advantage over others due to the large number of WC graduates in the profession and the notable positions our graduates hold.
 Many of our grads work as head athletic trainers for college and professional sports teams, while others continue their education and become medical doctors, physician’s assistants, physical therapists, college professors and teachers.